IKMLab/arct2/README.md

 For details of how each experiment is run, you can view the files in the `experiments` folder.

 The `from_paper` argument will pull results from the `results_from_paper` directory.
 Without this flag it will read the `results` directory, where any experiment results you run yourself locally will be recorded.

 ## Reproducing our Results

+### Virtual Environment

 Package requirements are listed in `requirements.txt`.
-We used and tested this repository with Python 3.6. **Note that due to a typo in our original `requirements.txt` numpy had an error, that is fixed now, so update your numpy version if you're in this situation to that in the updated requirements file.** To simplify this, here are the commands I issued on my Ubuntu computer to make this repository work
+We used and tested this repository with Python 3.6.
+To simplify this, here are the
+commands I issued on my Ubuntu computer to make this repository work:
 - `conda create --name arct2 python=3.6`
 - `conda activate arct2`
 - `pip install pandas==0.23.4`